 November and December are roller coaster months for crowds, with the weeks around holidays (Veterans Day, Thanksgiving, Christmas, New Years Eve) seeing elevated attendance and other weeks being more moderate.
 Accordingly, much of November and December 2023 will have elevated crowd levels due to those holidays and school breaks.

 However, there will be pockets of low crowd weeks that are ‘sweet spots’ for holiday time trips.
 Basically, these two months have very high highs–but also some lows.
 Check out our list of the 10 Best and 10 Worst Weeks to Visit Walt Disney World in 2023 to 2025.
 That includes several weeks in November and December.
 In fact, most weeks make one of those lists or the other!

 On New Year’s Eve, there’s typically special entertainment at the Magic Kingdom, Epcot, and Disney’s Hollywood Studios.
 If you are thinking of visiting for the week between Christmas and New Year’s Eve, we highly recommend reading our Tips for Visiting Walt Disney World at New Year’s to avoid crowds and have a better experience.

 Besides the crowds, there are a few other downsides to visiting during these two weeks.
 First is the room rates for on property hotels.
-These can easy eat away at any savings on Mickey’s Very Merry Christmas Party tickets.
 The second is holiday surcharges at buffets and some other restaurants around property.
 Definitely keep these costs in mind if you’re approaching this from the perspective of savings.